centreon/centreon-documentation/versioned_docs/version-22.10/installation/installation-of-centreon-ha-manual/installation-4-nodes.md

 ### Tuning the network configuration

-In order to improve the reliability of the cluster and since *Centreon HA* only runs on IP v4, it is recommended to apply the following tuning on all servers of the Centreon platform:
+To improve the reliability of the cluster and since *Centreon HA* only runs on IP v4, it is recommended to apply the following tuning on all servers of the Centreon platform:

 <Tabs groupId="sync">
 <TabItem value="RHEL 8 / Oracle Linux 8 / Alma Linux 8" label="RHEL 8 / Oracle Linux 8 / Alma Linux 8">